RaveJS/rave/docs/developing.md

 Before installing a framework or library, first check if there are any *Rave Extensions* for it.
-The *Rave Extension* may patch a metadata problem, integrate commonly combined libraries, or just make it easier to use.
+The *Rave Extension* may patch a metadata problem, integrate commonly combined libraries, or just make life easier for you.

 *Rave Extensions* can be found by searching for "rave-extension" on [bower](http://bower.io/search/?q=rave-extension) or